How efficient are Bundy clocks in the modern workplace?

 How do Bundy clocks work?

-The Bundy clock was one of the first physical time clocks used to track employee work hours.
+The Bundy time clock was one of the first physical time clocks used to track employee work hours.
 It works by inserting a paper record card into a slot that punches or stamps the current date and time.
 This is more reliable and efficient than writing time on a log book or a piece of paper.

 Every day, an employee would only need to stamp or punch upon arriving and leaving.
 Moreover, lunch and other breaks are also tracked this way.
 This ensures that employees receive due pay for the actual number of work time rendered.